matejgrzinic/LeetCode/Go/0090 Subsets II/readme.md

 https://leetcode.com/problems/subsets-ii/

-To do:
-- optimize

 ```
-Runtime: 4 ms, faster than 23.48% of Go online submissions for Subsets II.
+Runtime: 0 ms, faster than 100.00% of Go online submissions for Subsets II.
-Memory Usage: 3.1 MB, less than 5.26% of Go online submissions for Subsets II.
+Memory Usage: 2.4 MB, less than 100.00% of Go online submissions for Subsets II.
 ```

 Given a collection of integers that might contain duplicates, **nums**, return all possible subsets (the power set).